Barrow Health Centre27 High Street Barrow upon SoarLoughborough, LE12 8PYTel: 01509 274430

 Available Monday to Thursday between 8.30am to 5.00pm, Friday 8.30am to 4.30pm.
 Telephone 01509 410232

 The School Nurses work within local schools, promoting health and caring for school children.
-Available for help, advice and support on 01509 410232 during term time only.
+Available for help, advice and support on 01509 410217.

 Community Midwives give care from conception until the baby is 28 days old, advising mothers on choice of delivery and breast feeding.